-There are two species of gorillas recognized by CMS, divided geographically by more than 1000km: the Western and Eastern Gorilla, each with two subspecies.
-The four subspecies vary considerably in terms of threats and conservation needs, therefore individual Action Plans have been adopted under the Gorilla Agreement for each subspecies.
-As new Action Plans become available from the international scientific community, such as IUCN/SSC primate Specialist Group, they will be adopted by the Agreement.
+The four gorilla subspecies vary considerably in terms of threats and conservation needs, therefore individual Action Plans are available under the Gorilla Agreement for each of them.
+As new Action Plans become available from the international scientific community, such as IUCN/SSC Primate Specialist Group, they will be tabled for adoption by the Parties to theAgreement.

 Key objectives of the Action Plans include:

-|Title||Status||Status date||Party number||Region|
+|Title||Status||Status date||CMS Party number||Region|

 |Central African Republic||Party||Sig||Africa|

-|Democratic Republic of the Congo (Kinshasa)||Party||34||Africa|
+|Democratic Republic of the Congo (Kinshasa)||Party||034||Africa|